islandora-interest-groups/Islandora-Preservation-Interest-Group/islandora_backup_discussion_document/README.md

 ** Report Use Cases**

+* an authorized user can view the 'state' of a backup procedure.
 * an authorized user can review the list of backups performed.
 * an authorized user can compare the checksum of a backed up item with the checksum originally recorded.